Does The Boardman Mountain Bike Pro 29er Turn Heads For The Right Reasons?

 Boardman promise it will “turn heads for its performance, spec and looks” but is this really the case?

-What benefits have buyers enjoyed while riding this Boardman 29er Pro Hardtail Bike?
+What benefits have buyers enjoyed while riding this Boardman 29er Pro Mountain Bike?

 As is understandable with reviews of this nature, some features will be highlighted with common regularity – as is the case with this bike’s great finish – but it is particularly interesting with this model that so many buyers are pleasantly surprised by the benefits of it being a 29er.

-In addition to this performance, buyers are also happy with the lack of time taken to get the Boardman Pro 29er Mountain Bike up and running, the great components, light weight – with it weighing in at around 12 kg – and the general high quality that is on offer.
+In addition to this performance, buyers are also happy with the lack of time taken to get the Boardman mountain bike up and running, the great components, light weight – with it weighing in at around 12 kg – and the general high quality that is on offer.

 Which components let this Boardman Mountain Bike Pro 29er down and what other problems does it have?